 Deloitte’s 2023 Global Future of Cyber Survey reveals that cyber increasingly plays a foundational role in delivering business outcomes.
 For government and public services (GPS), the quality of those outcomes will depend on how well decision-makers understand today’s environment and prepare for what comes next.

 What does the future of cyber look like for the industry?
-These five highlights provide a glimpse into where government and public services organizations are now—and where they are going.
+These five highlights provide a glimpse into where government and public services organisations are now—and where they are going.

 How can government and public services prepare for an evolving cyber landscape?
 The following five insights and five corresponding actions, based on Deloitte’s experience and our survey findings, can provide a starting point for navigating the future of cyber.

-1. Organizations are on a never-ending digital transformation journey.
-Modernizing and replacing legacy systems is a constant priority as governments adapt to an increasingly digital world and the expectations of stakeholders—while also seeking new efficiencies and speed.
+1. Organisations are on a never-ending digital transformation journey.
+Modernising and replacing legacy systems is a constant priority as governments adapt to an increasingly digital world and the expectations of stakeholders—while also seeking new efficiencies and speed.
 Cloud initiatives and upgrades for operational/industrial control systems are among the top digital priorities of GPS respondents surveyed.

 3. Governance needs more governance.
 Among GPS leaders surveyed, governance was the top challenge in managing cyber.
 Continuous change in rules, regulations, budgets, and leadership can make governance difficult and often chaotic.
 And talent challenges and digital initiatives just exacerbate the challenge.
 It is no surprise that, in many cases, cyber incidents may be left to agencies to manage, rather than a central IT group.

-Consolidate and centralize responsibility where you can.
-Advocate for a centralized model of cybersecurity governance, where the CISO’s office leads the cybersecurity efforts across agencies, offices, and departments—collaborating with other levels of governments and nongovernmental organizations to help strengthen cybersecurity overall.
+Consolidate and centralise responsibility where you can.
+Advocate for a centralised model of cybersecurity governance, where the CISO’s office leads the cybersecurity efforts across agencies, offices, and departments—collaborating with other levels of governments and nongovernmental organisations to help strengthen cybersecurity overall.

 4. Funding will shape the future of cyber.
-Funding is the engine that drives all government programs—from citizen services to infrastructure to cyber.
-Traditional government programs continue to take the majority of the spotlight when it comes to funding.
+Funding is the engine that drives all government programmes—from citisen services to infrastructure to cyber.
+Traditional government programmes continue to take the majority of the spotlight when it comes to funding.
 At the same time, budgets for cyber can be nebulous or ill-defined.
-As a result, organizations may not be able to make the cyber investments they need to keep up with a changing threat landscape and government priorities.
+As a result, organisations may not be able to make the cyber investments they need to keep up with a changing threat landscape and government priorities.

 To get a broader view of the cyber landscape, explore additional insights from the Deloitte 2023 Global Future of Cyber Survey, which asked 1,110 leaders across industries and across the globe to share their views on cyber threats, enterprise activities, and the future.